 It’s not necessarily better or worse, but it is different.
 Some attorneys have little experience in the federal system and might defer to a more experienced lawyer.
 John Wesley Hall is equally comfortable in federal and state courtrooms, so what’s important is the solid defense strategy and advice that you will receive.

-Are there any charges that are more likely to be heard in federal court?
+Are there charges that are more likely to be heard in federal court?

-Many cases that involve incidents where state lines are crossed are often heard in federal court.
+Many cases involving state lines being crossed are often heard in federal court.
 This can include many types of white collar crimes — mail fraud, for example, often involves multiple states.
 Another instance is a drug conspiracy that spans multiple states or a kidnapping or other violent crime case, where a victim is transported across state lines during the commission of the crime.